-- 1. A student who does not participate in a course within the first week of classes will be unregistered from the course.
-If that is the student's only course, they will be withdrawn from the MBLT program.
+- 1. A student who does not participate in a course within the first week of classes will be unregistered from the course as of the last day of the first week.
+If that is the student's only course in that semester, they will be withdrawn from the MBLT program.
 For purposes of this section, except as otherwise provided, the date of a student's withdrawal from the program due to non-attendance will be the last day of the last semester the student attended. - 2.
 The cumulative grade point average of a student who is deemed administratively withdrawn from the MBLT program shall be recalculated at the time of withdrawal, notwithstanding any contrary provisions in this Catalog.
 If the resulting cumulative grade point average would result in academic disqualification, that student will be academically disqualified, and their transcript will reflect such disqualification. - 3.
-All students who are administratively withdrawn will be held to the refund schedule in Section 7.6.

-4. Withdrawal may cause the student to not meet the required Rate of Progress standard (see Section 6.10C)
+All students who are administratively withdrawn will be held to the refund schedule in Section 7.6. - 4.
+Withdrawal may cause the student to not meet the required Rate of Progress standard (see Section 6.10C)